Compiling and Building Cubes

 ERROR #5002: ObjectScript error: <STORE>%ConstructIndices+44^Cube.cube_name.Fact.1

 This error can occur when a level has a very large number of members.
-By default, when the system builds the indices, it uses local memory to store the indices in chunks and then write these to disk.
+By default, when the system builds the indexes, it uses local memory to store the indexes in chunks and then write these to disk.
 If a level has a very large number of members, it is possible to run out of local memory, which causes the <STORE> errors.

 To avoid such errors, try either of the following: